 Wanna get paid to reach for the stars?
 Get inspired by these awesome and diverse space careers

-With so many important STEM jobs in space-related fields, we’re using International Asteroid Day (June 30) to promote next-gen gigs not just in protecting the Earth – but also in making it a better place!
+With so many important STEM jobs in space-related fields, we’re using Global Astronomy Month (April) to promote next-gen gigs not just in protecting the Earth – but also in making it a better place!

 So, what space jobs are going?